-- What is your favourite memory from being part of SABA?
+4. What’s your favourite memory from being part of the SABA board?

 Its difficult to pick one.
 The galas are always fun and filled with many great memories.
 On a personal level, on behalf of SABA I helped with organizing a Diwali and a Gurpurab food drive in partnership with the Seva Food Bank last year where volunteers from both organizations attended at local grocery stores in the Brampton and Mississauga area and encouraged customers to donate food items to those experiencing or at risk of poverty.
 It was extremely humbling yet rewarding to be able to serve and partake in the mission to provide equitable access to safe, nutritious and culturally appropriate food to people in need.